Huji-Bezalel-Advanced-Unity/alon-uzan-boss-fight/README.md

 >### Clash Of Monsters is a 2D strategy game in which each player choose his troops wiselly in order to defeat Warrok

-**Story**

----
-In Eldoria, a pretty town in Arinthia, something bad happened.
-Prince Aric got turned into Warrok, a big, scary monster, by a mean witch named Morana.
-Warrok started wrecking everything, scaring everyone.
-Now, Eldoria needs heroes to fix things.
-Brave folks from far away are coming to fight Warrok and save the prince.
-Only if they beat Warrok can the curse go away and Eldoria be happy again.

 **Game Mechanics**

 ---
 Each player is granted by certain amount of money.
-In order to defeat Warrok the player must destroy the fence around him and then kill him. <br><br>
+In order to defeat Warrok the player must kill all the monsters on the map and then kill him. <br><br>
 **How To Do It?**
 1. Choosing a troop from the troops panel, each with his own advantages and disadvantages.
 2. Left click (mouse) in the desirable place on the screen to spawn the troop.<br>